In the most theoretical sense, Preventive Maintenance (PM) is any maintenance activity that is performed to prevent a piece of equipment from failing.

 Acting on the defect as close to Point P (potential for failure) as possible creates several advantages for the organization.
 Among those advantages are lower repair costs, longer lead time for planning and scheduling, lower probability of failure, and a lower necessity for keeping spare parts in stock as opposed to ordering them as needed.
 These advantages embody all that is reliability, and it is for these reasons that the P-F Curve is the single most important concept in the field of reliability.

-The P-F Curve has some implications for the PM and Predictive Maintenance (PdM) programs.
-As for inspections, whether PM or PdM, the closer to Point P that the inspection can identify the defect, the more advantageous that identification will have been.
+The P-F Curve has some implications for the preventive maintenance and Predictive Maintenance (PdM) programs.
+As for inspections, whether preventive maintenance or PdM, the closer to Point P that the inspection can identify the defect, the more advantageous that identification will have been.
 For example, using ultrasound to find an early bearing defect provides the organization with an average of 90 days to deal with the problem.

 However, if an equipment owner relied solely on the eyes, ears, and touch of the operators and technicians to find the bearing defect (as is the case with traditional PM programs), then the plant would likely have something more like 5-7 days to effectively plan, schedule, and execute the work before the situation became more dire and the threat of failure was imminent, forcing maintenance to reschedule production and trigger a maintenance outage.